InaFPedersen/DesignPatterns/Behavioral/Strategy/README.md

 </br>
 Strategies can provide a choice of implementations with the same behavior if needed, and the client can choose which one fits best at runtime. </br>
 </br>
 This brings us to a drawback.
-If it is the client that injects the strategy to use, the client must be aware of how strategies differ, which means that they can be exposed to implementation issues.</br>
+If it is the client that injects the strategy to use, the client must be aware of how strategies differ, which means that they can be exposed to implementation issues.
 Therefore, only use this pattern when the variation in behavior is relevant to clients. </br>
 </br>
-There is also a bit of overhead in communication between the strategy and the context. </br>
+There is also a bit of overhead in communication between the strategy and the context.
 For example, when creating export services, some of them might not export the full order, even though we do pass it through. </br>
 </br>
 And lastly, this pattern does introduce an additional number of objects.
 If you only have a few algorithms, it might not be worth the additional complexity.